Life Insurance Fraud

 - Churning

-- This is a type of agent fraud in which the agent replaces your existing policy with a new one from another company to earn an additional commission on the sale.
+- This type of agent fraud is when the agent replaces your existing policy with a new one from another company to earn an additional commission on the sale.

 - Twisting

-- Similar to churning, this involves an agent replacing your existing life insurance policy with another policy from the same company to earn an extra commission.
+- Like churning, an agent replaces your existing life insurance policy with another one from the same company to earn an extra commission.

 - Forgery

-- This tends to happen when someone other than the policyholder forges documents to change the ownership of the life insurance policy or change who is named as beneficiaries to the policy.
+- This happens when someone other than the policyholder forges documents to change the life insurance policy ownership or who is named a beneficiary to the policy.

 - Jumbo Violations

-- Jumbo violations are cases of total life insurance coverage that goes over a specific limit on how much life insurance you can buy.
+- Jumbo violations are cases of total life insurance coverage that exceed a specific limit on how much life insurance you can buy.

 - Stacking

-- This involves buying several different life insurance policies with lower payouts that, combined, add up to a large amount of coverage.
-By buying lower coverage policies, the policyholder avoids the life insurance underwriting scrutiny that comes with larger policies.
+- This type of fraud involves obtaining multiple life insurance policies with lower individual payouts that, when combined, result in a higher total coverage amount than warranted.
+By buying lower coverage policies, the policyholder avoids the life insurance underwriting scrutiny that comes with more extensive policies.

 - Rebating